FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/honey_i_shrunk_the_target_variable.md

 ## Choosing the right error measure

-At this point, a lot of inexperienced data scientists would directly get into business of feature engineering and building some kind of fancy model.
+At this point, a lot of inexperienced data scientists would directly get into business of feature engineering and build some kind of fancy model.
 Nowadays most machine learning frameworks like [Scikit-Learn] are so easy to use that one might even forget the error measure that is optimized as in most cases it will be the [mean square error] (MSE) by default.
 But does the MSE really make sense for this use-case?
 First of all is our target measured in some currency, so why would we try to minimize some squared difference?
 Squared Euro?
 Very clearly, even taking the square root in the